CleverRaven/Cataclysm-DDA/doc/ARTIFACTS.md

 ```

 ### passive_add_procgen_values and passive_mult_procgen_values

-weight: the weight of this value in the list, to be chosen randomly\n
+weight: the weight of this value in the list, to be chosen randomly

-min_value: the minimum possible value for this value type. for add must be an integer, for mult it can be a float\n
+min_value: the minimum possible value for this value type. for add must be an integer, for mult it can be a float

-max_value: the maximum possible value for this value type. for add must be an integer, for mult it can be a float\n
+max_value: the maximum possible value for this value type. for add must be an integer, for mult it can be a float

-type: the type of enchantment value. see MAGIC.md for detailed documentation on enchantment values\n
+type: the type of enchantment value. see MAGIC.md for detailed documentation on enchantment values

-increment: the increment that is used for the power multiplier\n
+increment: the increment that is used for the power multiplier

 power_per_increment: the power value per increment

 ### type_weights